jcalcutt/Lagrange/_posts/2018-06-11-nlp-whatsapp.md

 It's quite interesting to see clear differences in message density between days of the week.
-Monday, Tuesday, and Wednesday follow a similar pattern with a lot of messages sent in the evening, whereas Thursday, Friday, and Saturday have less messages sent on the whole, and are spread more evenly with peaks in the afternoon.
+Monday, Tuesday, and Wednesday follow a similar pattern with a lot of messages sent in the evening.
+Whereas Thursday, Friday, and Saturday have less messages sent on the whole, are spread more evenly, and with peaks in the afternoon.

 ## Summary